 Over the past few years, use of antimicrobial medical devices has increased.
-A key driver for the adoption of antimicrobial products is the need to eliminate healthcare-associated infections (HAIs), particularly surgical site infections (SSIs) and their associated grievous outcomes.
+A key driver for the adoption of antimicrobial products is the need to eliminate healthcare-associated infections (HAIs) particularly surgical site infections (SSIs) and their associated grievous outcomes.

-HAIs (infections acquired in healthcare settings) are the most frequent adverse events in healthcare.
-Hundreds of millions of patients are affected by HAIs worldwide each year, leading to significant mortality and financial losses for health systems.
-Of every 100 hospitalized patients at any given time, 7 in developed and 10 in developing countries will acquire at least one HAI.1
+Healthcare-associated infections (infections acquired in healthcare settings) are the most frequent adverse event in healthcare.
+Hundreds of millions of patients1-2 are affected by HAIs worldwide each year, leading to significant mortality and financial losses for health systems.1-2 Of every 100 hospitalized patients at any given time, 7 in developed and 10 in developing countries will acquire at least one HAI.1

 The endemic burden of healthcare-associated infection is also significant.
 The prevalence of HAIs in developed countries varies between 3.5% and 12%.
 The European Centre for Disease Prevention and Control reports an average prevalence of 7.1% in European countries.
-The estimated incidence rate in Canada is 11.6% and in the US is 4.5%, corresponding to 2 million affected patients annually.1 It has been estimated that overall prevalence of HAIs in Australia is 9.7%, affecting as many as 150,000 patients each year.2
+The estimated incidence rate in Canada is 11.6% and in the US is 4.5%, corresponding to 2 million affected patients annually.
+Multinational point prevalence studies demonstrate a HAI rate of around 8-10% in Australia and it is estimated that there are 200,000 such infections in Australian hospitals annually.
+The endemonstrate is a significant.
+The prevalence of HAIs in developed countries varies between 3.5% and 12%.
+The European Centre for Disease Prevention and Control reports an average prevalence of 7.1% in European countries.

-Impact of healthcare-associated infections
+Impact of Healthcare-Associated Infections